Breakfast in London, dinner in Barcelona

 - Spanish suburban routes including Barcelona to Latour de Carol.

-- It doesn't always hold complete or 100% accurate data for the Balkans or Greek domestic trains.
+- Data is not always 100% complete for the Balkans or Greek domestic trains.

-For British train times it's better to use www.nationalrail.co.uk as this will show any engineering work alterations.
+- For British trains it's better to use www.nationalrail.co.uk as this shows engineering work alterations.

 -